 WHAT do you need to do before you build a website?

 Read our essential guide on web domain and email.
-This will show you how to register a domain name which is your website name. for example, SBanswers.com is the domain name of this site.
-Once you have secured a name you can now decide what to do with it.
+This will show you how to register a domain name which is your website name. for example, SBanswers.com is this site’s domain name.
+Once you have secured a name, you can decide what to do with it.

 Your next step is to come up with a digital strategy.
-This strategy will include what technologies you want to use like a website, social media, e-commerce, video, or email, and what outcome you hope to get as a result.
+This strategy will include what technologies you want to use, like a website, social media, e-commerce, video, or email, and what outcome you hope to get.
 A good idea is to have some sort of roadmap (plan) and who is responsible for the outcomes.

 - Corporate – Don’t be confused by the name.
-This is a site for your small business to provide information about your business, and to let potential clients or customers know how they can get in touch with you.
+This site for your small business provides information about your business and lets potential clients or customers know how they can get in touch with you.

-- Blog – This is an online journal or informational pages that are regularly updated.
-Gadgetguy.com.au our sister site is an example of this with technology news and reviews updated most days.
+- Blog – This is an online journal or informational pages that is regularly updated.
+Gadgetguy.com.au, our sister site, is an example of this, with technology news and reviews updated most days.

 HOW do I build a website?

-You can build one from the ground up which is expensive or as a small business, we expect you will use a readymade template.
-The site will need to be hosted and although you could do it yourself we do not recommend it.
-Instead, you should look to the domain/hosting companies that not only host your site but also will provide you templates and web builders that do not require any special expertise to be able to pull together a professional-looking site.
-E.g Crazy domains or Go Daddy.
+You can build one from the ground up, which is expensive or as a small business.
+We expect you will use a readymade template.
+The site will need to be hosted, and although you could do it yourself, we do not recommend it.
+Instead, it would help if you looked to the domain/hosting companies that not only host your site but also will provide you templates and web builders that do not require any special expertise to pull together a professional-looking site.
+E.g. Crazy domains or Go Daddy.

-The next step is to create the content and the look and feel for the site.
-Remember the site will be available 24 hours a day to anyone in the world and for many will be the first impression a customer will have of your business.
-So choose designs and fonts that represent you, maybe you are creative or maybe you are very serious.
-They say pictures tell a thousand words and again this is critical.
-Pick pictures that relate to what you do and the messages you want to get across.
-The most important part of your site however is ultimately the words and how you describe your business, products, and services.
-Including keywords that relate to what you offer will increase your chances of being found on the internet (SEO).
+The next step is creating the site’s content and look and feel.
+Remember, the site will be available 24 hours a day to anyone worldwide and, for many, will be the first impression a customer will have of your business.
+So choose designs and fonts that represent you, maybe you are creative, or perhaps you are very serious.
+They say pictures tell a thousand words, and again this is critical.
+Pick images that relate to what you do and the messages you want to get across.
+The most important part of your site is ultimately the words and how you describe your business, products, and services.
+Including keywords related to your offer will increase your chances of being found on the internet (SEO).

 Your website is now built and published on the internet but do not expect people will swamp it on its first day.
-It will take some time before search engines like Google find it.
-It won’t be found organically (without help) as nobody knows your new domain name yet.
-In a separate guide we cover SEO Search Engine Optimisation and SEM Search Engine Marketing.
-Put simply these are ways to make your business found more easily on the web and tactics you can use to promote your business on the internet.
+It will take some time before search engines like Google find it, and it won’t be found organically (without help) as nobody knows your new domain name yet.
+We cover SEO Search Engine Optimisation and SEM Search Engine Marketing in a separate guide.
+Put simply.
+These are ways to make your business found more easily on the web and tactics you can use to promote your business online.